 - Full email suite with numerous features to replace Gmail, Office365, etc.

 - Support for custom domains, teams, and business users

-- End-to-end email encryption is not built-in
+- End-to-end (E2E) encryption is available, but not built in

 - Email not encrypted at rest (but stored in high-security Swiss data center)

 10. StartMail – Private email hosted in The Netherlands